mikkasendke/sessionizer.wezterm/README.md

 sessionizer.apply_to_config(config) -- this is not needed anymore (no default binds) local home_dir = wezterm.home_dir
 local config_path = home_dir .. ("/.config")
-sessionizer.config.paths = { -- for these you will want a sessionizer.FdSerach for each of the paths
+sessionizer.config.paths = { -- for these you will want a sessionizer.FdSearch for each of the paths
     home_dir .. "/dev",
     home_dir .. "/other"
 }